Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 * 401 = Unauthorized.
   **Cause**: Bad credentials
   **Solution**: Contact Resurs Bank support for support questions regarding API credentials.
-* 403 = Forbidden.
-  **Cause**: During testing, this is a bit more common if you are using a server host that is not located in "safe countries".
-  **Solution:** Contact Resurs Bank for support.

 = What is a EComPHP API Message? =